April 5, 2021

 High School Buses

 We will continue to offer two High School morning bus options.
 The first morning High School buses will start at 6:40 AM; the second buses will start at 7:40 AM, as they do now.
 Please be sure to register your High School student by the deadline for transportation in order to be able to take advantage of either the first or second AM bus runs.
 As long as your student is registered, he or she can take either bus to school.

-In order to participate in the program, parents must complete the registration process through the online fee payment system and agree to the Bus Conduct Rules for Transportation.
+In order to participate in the program, parents must complete the registration process through the online fee payment system, during open enrollment, and agree to the Bus Conduct Rules for Transportation.
 Please make sure all bus riders know and understand our Bus Conduct Rules.
-Payment in full ($521) will be made at time of registration.
-The deadline for online registration with payment in full is April 17, 2020.
-Requests after the April 17, 2020 deadline will result in your child being placed on a waiting list and processed on a space available basis in the order in which they are received.
+Payment in full will be made at time of registration.
+The deadline for online registration with payment in full is April 26, 2021 Requests after the April 26, 2021 deadline will result in your child being placed on a waiting list and processed on a space available basis in the order in which they are received.

 To register and pay online please go to www.wellesleyps.org and click on the “Fee Payment” link at the top of the page.
-You will be brought to the Payment Method Screen.
-Once you select your chosen payment method, you will be brought to the Login screen.
-Enter your Username and Password, press Login and then click on the photo of the yellow school bus.
-If you don’t remember your login information, click “Need Login Help?” and we will send it to you.
+You will be brought to the online payment system home page.
+Click Login, enter your Username and Password, press Login and then click on the photo of the yellow school bus.
+If you don’t remember your login information, click “Need Help?” and it will be sent to you.
 If you don’t have an existing account, please click on “Create an Account” and proceed to enter your family information.
 You will be notified with a username and password.